 - Where an employee has been absent continuously due to illness for more than 52 weeks and subsequently wishes to return to duty, the employee must first be examined by the Department’s health services provider to confirm his/her fitness for duty.

-Personal leave for domestic and/or family violence purposes
+Personal leave for reasons relating to domestic and/or family violence

 - Employees who are affected by domestic and/or family violence are entitled to access their personal leave entitlements for reasons relating to domestic and/or family violence, such as: